What Does A Paleo Diet Mean?

 Adapting the Paleo Diet

-Similar to Paleo but allows for some full-fat dairy products and occasionally includes certain legumes.
+- Primal: Similar to Paleo but includes some dairy and legumes.

 The Paleo Diet and Exercise